 Park.
 There are tons of kids who are rather uncouth, but harmless, if aggressive.
 Pay the ringleader a few pesos to watch the car and take off to the trails.
 There are lakes on both sides.
 The last one, with a small, identifiable cenote, (though technically all the lakes are cenotes) is worth driving to.
 Leave the first lake and keep driving straight.
 There will be a sign that you will probably miss, saying, “Cenote” to your left.
 There are also native women who will direct you there for a small fee.
 Heck, they need the money.
 If you get to a nondescript village, you have gone too far.
 Retrace your steps.

 There IS a fee to park by the cenote and if there is no one around the entrance, someone will come to find you.
 Pay them.
 The lake in front of you is mildly interesting, but the cenote is to the right of the parking area, maybe half a mile on a dirt road.
 The toll-taker will point it out to you, though once you know it is there it is obvious.
 Park and walk up the big hill on a series of hand-hewn steps.
 It is quite a hike, but once you get to the summit, the view of the aquamarine or emerald or deep blue (it all depends on the clouds that day) cenote way down below you is worth the effort. (vale la pena).

 Some parking lots have stalls where local women cook some kind of meat and fish on a grill.
 I ate some and didn’t die, so I guess it is okay.
 Actually, I’d rather see my food prepared in front of me than in the bowels of a kitchen.
 The food stands close early, about 4 PM or when they run out of food, so eat sooner rather than later.

-When you’re finished with the lakes retrace your steps to the main highway and hie thee back to Comitán.
-You will have put one of the lest-visited and most beautiful destinations in Mexico under your belt.
+When you’re finished with the lakes retrace your steps to the main highway and head back to Comitán.
+This will complete your southern Chiapas journey.
+You will have put one of the least-visited and most beautiful destinations in Mexico under your belt.
 Wear it proudly!